 What are your rights after committing OUI/DUI in Massachusetts?
 What types of penalties are you up against after a first, second, or third OUI/DUI offense?

-Based in New Bedford and Brighton, MA, Attorney John B. Seed has fought for thousands of OUI/DUI defendants across Bristol County and Eastern Massachusetts.
+Based in New Bedford, MA, Attorney John B. Seed has fought for thousands of OUI/DUI defendants across Bristol County and Eastern Massachusetts.
 Contact our office today to schedule a consultation with Attorney Seed and read on to learn more!

 1st OUI/DUI Offense